Category Archives: Former Monarchies

 Friedrich III, Holy Roman in old age; Credit – Wikipedia

 In February 1493, Friedrich’s health began to worsen.
 He had an issue with his left leg which contemporary sources referred to as gangrene but in today’s modern medicine, the issue was caused by arteriosclerosis.
 Friedrich’s doctors decided to amputate the affected leg.
 Although Friedrich survived the amputation, he died on August 19, 1493, in Linz, Duchy of Austria, now in Austria, at the age of 77.
 Contemporary sources say the cause of his death was complications from the leg amputation, old age, or dysentery-like diarrhea from eating melon.
-Friedrich III’s reign of 53 years, from the time he was elected King of the Romans in 1440 until his death in 1493, is the longest reign of a Holy Roman Emperor.
+Friedrich III’s reign of 53 years, from the time he was elected King of the Romans in 1440 until he died in 1493, is the longest reign of a Holy Roman Emperor.

 Tomb of Friedrich III, Holy Roman Emperor; Credit – By Uoaei1 – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=24993194